Holarctic realm: Animal species with a Holarctic distribution

 The caribou, or reindeer (Rangifer tarandus) is found in boreal forest and tundra in the northern parts of the Holarctic.
 In Eurasia, it has been domesticated.
 It is divided into several subspecies, which are adapted to different habitats and geographic areas.

 The golden eagle (Aquila chrysaetos) is one of the best-known birds of prey in the Northern Hemisphere.
 It is the most widely distributed species of eagle.
 Golden eagles use their agility and speed combined with powerful feet and massive, sharp talons to snatch up a variety of prey (mainly hares, rabbits, marmots and other ground squirrels).

 The common raven (Corvus corax) is the most widespread of the corvids, and one of the largest.
 It is found in a variety of habitats, but primarily wooded northern areas.
 It has been known to adapt well to areas of human activity.
 Their distribution also makes up most of the Holarctic realm.

 Leptothorax acervorum is a small red Holarctic ant widely distributed across Eurasia, ranging from central Spain and Italy to the northernmost parts of Scandinavia and Siberia.

 Zygiella x-notata is a species of orb-weaving spider with a Holarctic distribution, mostly inhabiting urban and suburban regions of Europe and parts of North America.

+Hemerobius humulinus is a species of brown lacewing in the family Hemerobiidae.
+It is found in Europe and Northern Asia (excluding China), North America, and Southern Asia.